 - Want to write in Spanish?
-Muy bueno.
 Type it if you can :)

-IDEAS: Write about something that happened to you.
-Stories about families, friends, teachers, pets, holidays, food, culture, sports...
+IDEAS: Create a play or monologue about something that happened to you.
+Stories about your dreams and aspirations, friendships, pets, holidays, sports...
 YOUR LIFE!

 For example, you could write about getting your first pair of glasses.
 The beginning might be about how you discovered that you couldn't see very well.
 The middle could be your experience of getting an optical exam, picking out glasses, etc. The end would be a specific experience that happened after you got your glasses - such as being able to participate in class, etc.